ASA Activist Newsletter - February 2022

 Activist Profile: Crista Eggers, Omaha, Nebraska

 Most medical cannabis activists become advocates for safe access because they’ve had direct experience treating a medical condition with cannabis.
 Crista Eggers is not one of those.
-She became a committed activist because cannabis is not available at all in her state, even for her seriously ill child with intractable epilepsy.
+She became a committed activist because cannabis is prohibited in her state, even for her seriously ill child with intractable epilepsy.

 “We are in a state where there is no medical cannabis law, where there is no CBD law, so we still do not know if this is an option that can help our child,” says Crista.
 “But it’s helping people like our son in states next to us, so we hope to bring that option, that access, that right to Nebraska.”